terramate-io/terramate/docs/codegen/generate-file.md

 The `condition` attribute should always evaluate to a boolean.
 The code will be generated only if it evaluates to **true**.

+If the `condition` attribute is absent then it is assumed to be always true.

 Any expression that produces a boolean can be used, including references to globals and function calls.
 For example: